 During the requirements gathering workshops, and subsequently by the LS/CMI Working Group, it was agreed that any newly identified mentors will require endorsement by their line manager prior to inclusion within the current mentors list.
 This was seen as beneficial for line managers as they would be able to have oversight of the current mentors within their local authority and to ensure the most appropriate individuals were identified to adopt the mentoring role.

-Completed change requests should be submitted by an identified LS/CMI mentor to Julie McDonald and Ian McIntosh using the following change request form below:
+Completed change requests should be submitted by an identified LS/CMI mentor to Julie Webber and Ian McIntosh using the following change request form below:

 Change Request Form

 Change Request Form – Exemplar